 The Tunnels tab is where you create and manage WireGuard VPN tunnels.
-Each tunnel in the table can view the client configuration or edit the tunnel.
+Each tunnel in the table has options to view the client configuration or edit the tunnel.

 For a step-by-step guide to setting up WireGuard VPN tunnels, see Setting up WireGuard VPN site-to-site connections in NG Firewall.